 A beloved classic, this game gets kids up and running.
 The children sit in a circle, and one child is chosen as “it.”
 “It” walks around the circle, gently tapping each child on the head, calling them a duck.
 At any moment, “it” taps one child on the head, calling them a goose.
 The goose then chases “it” in an attempt to tag them before they sit in the vacant spot.
 If the goose doesn’t tag “it,” they become the new “it,” and the game starts over.

-As with any activity involving toddlers and preschoolers, close supervision is required to ensure safety and to manage over enthusiastic players.
+Remember to provide close supervision during these activities to ensure safety and manage enthusiastic players.

 At daycare centres, incorporating classic outdoor games for toddlers and preschoolers fosters a sense of joy, friendship, and physical activity.
 “Red Rover,” “Red Light, Green Light,” and “Duck, Duck, Goose” are timeless favourites that encourage social interaction, teamwork, and active play.
 These games require no equipment, making them easily accessible and enjoyable for children.
 So, let’s inspire endless fun and connection among kids through these classic outdoor games, creating cherished memories and fostering a love for outdoor play.